-The purpose of Article 8 of the draft ePrivacy Regulation as it stands today is to protect users’ terminal equipment, i.e. their smartphones, computers and other devices, and is aimed at website and app operators.
+The purpose of Article 8 of the draft ePrivacy Regulation of 10 February 2021 as it stands today is to protect users’ terminal equipment, i.e. their smartphones, computers and other devices, and is aimed at website and app operators.

-The Croatian presidency's draft would thus still require the user's consent to tracking for advertising purposes, regardless of whether this tracking is performed using the provider’s own cookies or third-party cookies.
+The draft of the EU Council of Ministers would thus still require the user's consent to tracking for advertising purposes, regardless of whether this tracking is performed using the provider’s own cookies or third-party cookies.

 Article 10 of the early first draft of the ePrivacy Regulation imposes obligations on providers of software enabling electronic communication, i.e. providers of Internet browsers in particular.
-In accordance with the principle of privacy by design, the user should be able to prevent third parties from storing information on the user’s terminal equipment or from processing such information, e.g. via their browser settings (Article 10(1) of the first draft).
-This provision therefore applies in particular to third-party cookies.
+In accordance with the principle of privacy by design, the intention is for the user to be able to prevent third parties from storing information on the user’s terminal equipment or from processing such information, via, e.g. their browser settings (Article 10(1) of the first draft).
+Such a provision would therefore apply in particular to third-party cookies.